-Saturdays, October 6 and 20 - Bring the family to watch Animal Ark residents receive pumpkins filled with special treats.
+Saturdays, October 5 and 19 - Bring the family to watch Animal Ark residents receive pumpkins filled with special treats.
 It's part of the behavioral enrichment program and everyone can enjoy this special time with the animals.
-The Harvest Festival is from 10 a.m. to 2:30 p.m.
-Admission is $15 for adults and $13.50 for children and seniors.
+Bring your camera for some great photos.
+The Harvest Festival is from 10:15 a.m. to 2:30 p.m.
+Admission is $15 for adults and $13.50 for children (3 to 12) and seniors (62+).
 Kids 2 and under are free.
-Animal Ark is north of Reno, reached by taking Red Rock Road (Exit 78) from US 395.
+Animal Ark is north of Reno, reached by taking Red Rock Road (Exit 78) from US 395 to 1265 Deerlodge Road.
 The information phone number is (775) 970-3111.

-Saturday, October 27, 6:30 p.m. to 8 p.m. - The Wilbur D. May Center in Rancho San Rafael Regional Park is the place to be this Halloween.
+Saturday, October 12, 6 p.m. to 8 p.m. - The Wilbur D. May Center in Rancho San Rafael Regional Park is the place to be this Halloween.
 Come take an evening stroll along a set path glowing with a grand display of hundreds of lighted, carved pumpkins and festive Halloween decorations.
 Along the way, visitors will meet dozens of costumed characters passing out candy.
 This event is stroller friendly, not too spooky, and appropriate for all ages.
-Suggested donation is $4 per person.
-The public is invited to donate carved pumpkins for the display.
-Completed pumpkins must be dropped off at the Wilbur D. May Museum by 4:00 p.m. on Friday, October 26.
+Tickets are $3 per person.
 The Wilbur D. May Center is located at 1595 N. Sierra Street in Reno.
 Call (775) 785-5961 for more information.

-Sunday, October 28 - Come join us at the Reno 5000 for a trick - or - treat 5K run.
+Sunday, October 27 - Come join us at the Reno 5000 for a trick - or - treat 5K run.
 The haunted half mile (for kids ages 4 to 12) starts at 6 p.m. and the 5K starts at 6:30 p.m.
 Costumes are encouraged.
 The event will be at Reno's Grand Sierra Resort, 2500 E. 2nd Street.
-There will be an expo and food for all participants from Creme Cafe and free beer and wine from L'uva Bella Wine Gallery.
+There will be an expo and fee food for all participants.
 Post-race fun includes trick - or - treating at the vendor booths and a costume contest for race participants.
 You can sign up online and get more information from the entry website.